Top 10 Sexiest Posts Of Sofia Vergara On Instagram, 'Modern Family' Vixen Gets Fans Buzzing With Sultry Shots

 Modern Family star Sofia Vergara is known for being a sexy Latina siren and her Instagram page showcases some of her most sultry looks.
-Vergara shares a wide variety of posts on the social media site, running the gamut from promotion for her series or products, family shots, throwback photos, and everything else in-between.
+Vergara shares a wide variety of posts on the social media site, running the gamut from promotion for her series or products, family shots, throwback photos, and everything else in between.
 Whether it’s a new shot or a visit to jobs from years gone by, fans of the actress go wild over her pictures.

 Sofia Vergara has 15.4 million followers on Instagram and the Modern Family star’s fans react with love to everything she posts.
 One of Vergara’s most popular Instagram posts in recent weeks was a short video clip she shared hyping her EBY line of panties.
 That video snagged more than 1 million likes and had fans racing to her site to check out the sultry undies.